Active Learning Strategies to Improve Student Engagement in Medical Education

 Evidence from cognitive science

-While ongoing cognitive research will continue to shed light on the reasons for the success achieved through active learning, there is evidence to support the premise that articulating either written or oral explanations by oneself, a peer, or a teacher improves “meaningful learning and retention.”(1)
+While ongoing cognitive research will continue to shed light on the reasons for the success achieved through active learning, evidence supports the premise that articulating either written or oral explanations by oneself, with a peer, or with a teacher improves “meaningful learning and retention.”(1)

 Evidence from neuroscience

 A possible explanation for why active learning has educational benefits is based on the concept of schema restructuring, as explained in the introduction of this article.
 Researchers believe that schemas are associated with neural networks established through multiple exposures to similar content that is affected by chronology and hierarchy.
-These schemas are adaptable and can induce neural cross-connectivity.(3,41) It is believed that a well-developed schema assists the neocortex with memory consolidation, which serves to enhance retrieval from long-term memory storage.(3,12,42)
+These schemas are adaptable and can induce neural cross-connectivity.(3,41) Experts believe that a well-developed schema assists the neocortex with memory consolidation, which serves to enhance retrieval from long-term memory storage.(3,12,42)

 Generative effort produces higher recognition accuracy than simple reading (left) and causes higher neural network participation in certain parts of the brain when evaluated through fMRI imaging (right)(43) Hit = accurate identification; HC = high confidence